mikitz/seshtime/README.md

 ## Change Log

+todo

+-   blah
--   todo
+-   blah
+-   Fixed: [ERROR] Could not send message to channel ID undefined.
+Error: DiscordAPIError[50035]: Invalid Form Body channel_id[NUMBER_TYPE_COERCE]: Value "undefined" is not snowflake.

+2024/05/30

-    -   RSVP Frequency is now respected
+-   fixed: the Remind Frequency is now considered when players are to be reminded
-    -
+-   fixed: RSVP Deadline was not functioning properly.
+It was cancelling events before the RSVP Deadline.

--   2024/05/02
+2024/05/02

 -   added: when a player attempts to confirm their attendance, max players will be checked and if it is exceeded, the player will alerted that they cannot join because the session is full.
 -   fixed: bot no longer reminds players to RSVP for sessions that have already happened
 -   added: can now delete all events for the guild
 -   added: can now delete a events by its message ID

+OLDER NOTES

 -   2023/11/30 - `logger.js` - added console.log/warn/error to all logger calls.
 -   2023/11/29 - `logger.js` - Moved logs to /logs and now a new file is created every time the bot is started.
 -   2023/11/29 - `ready.js` - Fixed "unknown interaction" bug caused by a missing `await` before updateEvent() in interactionCreate.js:107.